vrurg/raku-Cro-RPC-JSON/docs/md/Cro/RPC/JSON.md

 ### `:auth(Any:D $auth-obj)`

-`:auth` modificator defines actor's default authorization object.
+`:auth` modifier defines actor's default authorization object.
 If a JSON-RPC method doesn't have one associated with it (see `:auth` of `json-rpc` trait) then the default one is used.

 NOTES
 =====